JavaStream/bitrix24-java-api/README.md

 // Create a new Contact card and fill in its fields Contact contact = new Contact();

-// Mandatory fields name and lastName.
-Without the name and lastName parameters, the card cannot be saved. contact.add_name_and_lastName("Robert", "Kane");
+// Name and lastName are mandatory fields.
+Without these parameters, the card cannot be saved. contact.add_name_and_lastName("Robert", "Kane");

 contact.setLAST_NAME("Edward");